How the Swedish Forest Agency processes personal data

 What is personal data and what does processing of personal data mean?

-• Images that can be used to identify you
+• Images and sound recordings that can be used to identify a person

 Controller

 The Swedish Forest Agency is the controller of your personal data.
-This means that the Swedish Forest Agency is responsible for processing your personal data in accordance with the new General Data Protection Regulation (GDPR).
-GDPR replaces the Swedish Personal Data Act (PUL) and came into force on May 25th, 2018.
+This means that the Swedish Forest Agency is responsible for processing your personal data in accordance with the General Data Protection Regulation (GDPR).

-If you have any questions you may contact us directly by phone at 036-35 93 00, by e-mail at skogsstyrelsen@skogsstyrelsen.se, or by mail at the following address: Skogsstyrelsen 551 83 Jönköping.
-We also have a data protection officer who you may contact at dataskyddsombud@skogsstyrelsen.se
+If you have any questions you may contact us directly by phone at +46 (0)36-35 93 00, or by sending an e-mail to skogsstyrelsen@skogsstyrelsen.se.

 From where do we collect your personal data?